 Type 4: Change in Verb Class

-For the above types, a morpheme of some sort is used to go from one transitivity to other.
+For the above types, a morpheme of some sort is used to go from one transitivity to another.
 Adding a morpheme to the root of the verb frequently results in a verb that's in a different verb class than its counterpart.
 For instance, 上がる is a 五段 verb and 上げる is an 一段 verb.
 The addition of "-ar" to the root of these verbs "ag-" was all that was needed to cause this difference.

 For the remaining 25% of verbs, change in verb class alone is what's responsible for transitivity change.
 Nothing is added to the roots of these verbs to change transitivity.
 In times past, the basic verb form for these verb pairs looked identical.
 The only distinguishing aspect they had was having different conjugations.
 This indicates that these verbs may be remnants of a far older process to derive transitivity pairs.
 Ironically, however, this type of verb pairs is split into two polar opposite sub-types.
 This is where memorization becomes especially important.